SIGN UP FOR NEWSLETTER

 Polymer clay is a great versatile medium that lets you express your creativity.
 Perhaps one of the most attractive qualities of oven-baked polymer clay is its ability to maintain its suppleness before baking and hardened shape after baking.

 Baking is an important step when crafting with polymer clay.
-It's not too difficult, but it can ruin your hard work if done wrong.
+It's essential to follow the manufacturer's instructions when baking modeling clay so your project will turn out the way you envisioned it.
 Here are the answers to some FAQs and an outline of everything you need to know about baking your polymer clay crafts.

 When you order your Sculpey® polymer clay, you'll get to play around with the soft texture.
 You can shape it, carve it and add all of the little details you want.
 However, polymer clay needs to cure to capture your hard work.

 You cure polymer clay by baking it in the oven.
-If you don't bake it, then it remains in its malleable state and risks getting misshapen or damaged.
+Baking your piece enhances its durability and prevents it from getting misshapen or damaged.

 The most important factor when baking polymer clay is making sure your oven is at the right temperature.
 Some crafters find that their oven's recorded temperature is inaccurate, which can affect baking times.
 Test the accuracy of your oven by using a thermometer before baking.

 At Sculpey®, most of our clays have similar baking times.
-Each of the following requires 275 degrees F, or 130 degrees C, for 15 to 30 minutes per 1/4 inch of thickness:
+Each of the following requires 275 degrees F, or 130 degrees C, for 15 to 30 minutes per 1/4 inch of the clay thickness:

 Other Sculpey® polymer clays that require different baking times are:

 Polymer clay stays soft while it's in the oven, and it will feel soft right when you take it out.
 The clay will harden as it cools.
-That means you can't eyeball the polymer clay to determine if it's done.
-You have to trust your estimated baking time.
+Instead of eyeballing the polymer clay to determine if it's done, you have to trust your estimated baking time.

 If you leave your clay in the oven for too long, it can overheat and potentially crack and split.
 One method some crafters use to check their crafts is a "tester" piece of clay.
 Roll a bit of clay to the same thickness as your project, and bake it.
 If the tester comes out right, then you're ready to bake your project.